AlanFoster/XmlDslAnalysis/plugin/src/test/scala/ideaCommunity/readme.txt

-Included manually as I cannot currently find the utils framework jar
+Classes extract from the utils IntelliJ framework jar